-The Consolidated Financial Statements of the Bank for the year ended October 31, 2018 filed under National Instrument 51-102 - Continuous Disclosure Obligations, portions of which are incorporated by reference in this AIF, have been audited by Ernst & Young LLP, Chartered Professional Accountants, Licensed Public Accountants, Toronto, Ontario.
+The Consolidated Financial Statements of the Bank for the year ended October 31, 2019 filed under National Instrument 51-102 - Continuous Disclosure Obligations, portions of which are incorporated by reference in this AIF, have been audited by EY, Chartered Professional Accountants, Licensed Public Accountants, Toronto, Ontario.
 EY is the external auditor who prepared the Report of Independent Registered Public Accounting Firm - Opinion on the Consolidated Financial Statements, and Report of Independent Registered Public Accounting Firm - Opinion on Internal Control over Financial Reporting.
-EY is independent with respect to the Bank within the meaning of the Rules of Professional Conduct of the Chartered Professional Accountants of Ontario.
-EY is also independent with respect to the Bank within the meaning of United States federal securities laws and the rules and regulations thereunder, including the independence rules adopted by the Securities and Exchange Commission pursuant to the Sarbanes-Oxley Act of 2002; and in compliance with Rule 3520 of the Public Company Accounting Oversight Board.
+EY is independent with respect to the Bank within the context of the CPA Code of Professional Conduct of the Chartered Professional Accountants of Ontario.
+EY is also independent with respect to the Bank within the meaning of the U.S. federal securities laws and the applicable rules and regulations thereunder adopted by the U.S. Securities and Exchange Commission and the Public Company Accounting Oversight Board.